 Becoming a member

-For an introduction to Mountain Rescue Aspen, we welcome anyone to come to our monthly meeting, which is held the first Monday of each month at 6 pm (November-April) and 7pm (May-October), unless the Monday falls on a holiday.
+For an introduction to Mountain Rescue Aspen, we welcome anyone to come to our monthly meeting, which is held the first Monday of each month at 6 pm, unless the Monday falls on a holiday.
 All meetings take place at 37925 Highway 82, Aspen Colorado.
 Our facility is near the ProBuild Lumber yard towards the east end of the Aspen Airport runway.

 IF YOU ARE INTERESTED IN BECOMING A MEMBER YOU MUST GO THROUGH A PROCESS OF PARTICIPATION BEGINNING WITH COMPLETING A PLEDGE APPLICATION.